 Unfortunately, our waters are not as clean as they used to be.
 There’s all kinds of trash on our beaches and in our parks, often an accumulation of years of not paying attention to what we did with our beach trash.
 Ocean plastic pollution is a huge problem.

 Yes, most of us these days are super careful to make sure that we pack out what we bring to the beach, and make sure that we recycle everything that we can.
 But, some of us haven’t always been that careful, and there are still the odd few who still aren’t.

 The result?
 Plastic and other trash in our waters and on our beaches.
 You’ve seen it.
 The straws, the bottle caps, the sandwich bags… lying half covered in the sand, or just under the surface of the water.
 It’s just a little piece, nothing much to notice really.
 Except, it is.

 So, what can we do about it?

-We can support organizations like the Ocean Legacy Foundation.
+We can support organizations that are doing something about ocean plastic like the Ocean Legacy Foundation.

 The Ocean Legacy Foundation is not the only organization out there working to clean up the oceans.
 There are many others, like 4Ocean.
 Based in Florida this company was started by 2 surfers who wanted to clean up the beaches.
 They now sell bracelets made from recycled materials to raise money to fund their cleanup expeditions.